Tier List Information

 • Characters are rated at level 50,

-• Characters are rated with their skill upgraded to level 5,
+• Characters are rated with their skills upgraded to level 5,

 • Characters are rated as if they are equipped with optimal Modules - that includes the correct sets and stats,